This article describes how to configure a site-to-site VPN on a Datto router.

 For a D200 to D200 setup

-- At least one D200 is configured as the initiator hosting the VPN server.
+- The primary D200 is configured as the initiator hosting the VPN server.
 To configure a D200 VPN server, read this article.

 - Configured D200 subnets cannot overlap.